tensorflow/model-analysis/g3doc/get_started.md

 Note: To run with an `EvalSavedModel`, just set `signature_name: "eval"` in the model spec.

-See [FAQ](faq.md) for more information no how to setup and configure these different model types.
+See [FAQ](faq.md) for more information on how to setup and configure these different model types.

 ## Setup